Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Whether you experience frequent power outages or are on the road often, a solar generator could be the perfect solution to keep all your essential devices charged when you need them.

-Unlike other types of generators, a solar generator doesn’t need fossil fuel and can help you stay powered totally off-grid.
+Unlike other types of generators, a solar generator doesn’t need fossil fuel and can help you stay powered totally off-grid power.

 In simple terms, a solar generator is an electronic device containing an inverter, a charge controller, and batteries.
 The generator is powered by the sun, harnessing that energy through solar panels and transmitting it into the battery.